 Clear Site Data from Mac

-- Go to the Menu bar on your Safari browser, followed by Preference.
+- Go to the menu bar on your Safari browser, and select Preferences/Settings.

-- After that, tap on the Privacy option.
+- After that, switch to the Privacy tab.

 - Hit on the